0900130508ahmed17539/Ahmed_RecommenderSystem_Project/README.md

 # Foundational Models for Recommender Systems

 ## Overview
-We build a complete recommender system from scratch using alternating least squares (ALS) for the MovieLens 32 million dataset.
+IWe build a complete recommender system from scratch using alternating least squares (ALS) for the MovieLens 32 million dataset.
 Our system solves sparse matrix completion with 200,948 users, 84,432 movies, and only 0.19% of possible ratings observed.

 ## What We Achieved
 * **0.7716 RMSE** on test data through systematic hyperparameter optimization